Gregory Retallack: Evolution of life on land

 A Paleoproterozoic paleosol with problematic fossils (Diskagma) comparable with the living Geosiphon (a fungus) could suggest a long evolutionary history for life on land.
 Diskagma from South Africa is as old as 2.2 billion years, pushing back the arrival of life on land much further than the previous record of 1.2 billion years.
-Such putative ancient and complex life on land could support the view that life originated in soil.

-Retallack's work on Late Permian mass extinction was featured on several television documentaries, including the BBC's The Day The Earth Nearly Died and Science Channel USA's Miracle Planet episode "Death and Rebirth".
+Retallack's work on Late Permian mass extinction was featured on several television documentaries, including the BBC's The Day the Earth Nearly Died and Science Channel USA's Miracle Planet episode "Death and Rebirth".
 His work on Miocene of Panama was featured in National Geographic Channel USA's "Terror Raptor" episode of Prehistoric Predators.
 Radio interviews concerning his recent work on early life on land were broadcast by Richard Harris for National Public Radio, Bob McDonald for Canadian Broadcast Corporation and Dave Miller for Oregon Public Broadcasting.

-In a challenge to young earth creationism, Retallack debunked interpretation of the fossil forests of Yellowstone National Park as deposits of volcanic lahars in which tree trunks landed upright, by showing that the fossil stumps were rooted in moderately developed paleosols.
-Because moderate development of soils can take as long as 5000 years, only a few paleosols in succession are needed to exceed the young earth creationism age of the Earth, and at Yellowstone there are at least 24 successive fossil forests.
-Sequences of paleosols is just one of many lines of physical evidence that young earth creationism does not explain as well as conventional geology.
+In a challenge to young Earth creationism, Retallack debunked interpretation of the fossil forests of Yellowstone National Park as deposits of volcanic lahars in which tree trunks landed upright, by showing that the fossil stumps were rooted in moderately developed paleosols.
+Because moderate development of soils can take as long as 5000 years, only a few paleosols in succession are needed to exceed the young Earth creationism age of the Earth, and at Yellowstone there are at least 24 successive fossil forests.

 Paleobotany

 In addition to paleopedology, Retallack continues research in paleobotany.
 His special interests include Triassic fossil plants such as Pleuromeia, Isoetes, Dicroidium and Lepidopteris.
 With David Dilcher he developed a coastal hypothesis for the dispersal and rise to dominance of angiosperms.
-Retallack also developed new techniques for using stomatal index of fossil Ginkgo leaves to obtain past atmospheric carbon dioxide.
+Retallack also developed new techniques in cuticle analysis for using stomatal index of fossil Ginkgo leaves to obtain past atmospheric carbon dioxide.
 This work led Retallack to propose the concept of paleoenvironmental regulation by the Proserpina Principle: plants cool the planet, whereas animals warm it.

 Retallack's name is honored by several fossils including Cladophlebis retallackii, fossil fern foliage, Sapindopsis retallackii early angiosperm leaves and Hypisodus retallacki, a fossil mouse deer.